paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-112-victim-compensation-and-assistance.md

 The Uniform Code of Military Justice, referred to in subsec. (f)(1), is classified generally to chapter 47 (§ 801 et seq.) of Title 10, Armed Forces.

-[Section 450b of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450b&num=0&edition=prelim), referred to in subsec. (g)(3), has been amended, and subsec. (b) of section 450b no longer defines the term “Indian tribe”.
+[Section 5304 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim), referred to in subsec. (g)(3), has been amended, and subsec. (b) of section 5304 no longer defines the term “Indian tribe”.
 However, such term is defined elsewhere in that section.

 #### Amendments
+2016—Subsec. (d)(3)(A)(i).
+Pub.
+L. 114–236 inserted “or section 3772, as it relates to direct services,” after “section 3771”.

 2015—Subsec. (d)(3)(A)(i).
 Pub.
 L. 114–22 inserted “section” before “3771”.

 2014—Subsec. (d)(3).
 Pub.
 L. 113–163 designated existing provisions as subpar.
 (A), substituted “available only for—” for “available for the United States Attorneys Offices and the Federal Bureau of Investigation to improve services for the benefit of crime victims in the Federal criminal justice system, and for a Victim Notification System.”, added cls. (i) and (ii) of subpar.
 (A), and added subpar.
 (B).